robrix/Postmodern-Programming/Postmodern Programming.md

 ## Epilogue: Abstraction in the Abstract

 There is a proverb about a man who points at the moon, and says “There is the moon.”
-You do not think he is talking about his finger, but about the thing he points at.
-Extending his finger is shorthand; it is a symbol, a stand-in, to avoid his having to take you to the moon and smack you over the head with it before you get the point.
+We do not think he is referring to his finger, and so the lesson is: “Do not mistake the pointing finger for the moon.”

+Really, his finger is a symbol, a stand-in, to avoid his having to take you to the moon and smack you over the head with it before you get the point.
 The moon is a concrete thing; his finger, and indeed the word “moon,” are abstractions.
 We can be even more abstract: other worlds have moons, too. _The_ moon is really just _a_ moon.
 This is my moon; there are many like it, but this one is mine.

 To abstract is to identify an idea, a concept, as a unique thing which can be reasoned and acted upon in isolation.
-It is to give it a name.
-It is to define that name with that concept.
-To add a definition to the dictionary.
+It is to give it a name; to define that name with that concept.
+This is equally true in language and in code.

-It’s hard to think about something which you do not have a word for.
-Sometimes we don’t have good enough words for things that are important to us: the feeling of growing up and taking responsibility for your life.
-The bittersweet experience of a trusted colleague and friend leaving to work on something important to them: that simultaneous grief at your loss and joy at their gain.
+We abstract because it’s difficult to reason about something which we do not have a word for.
+Sometimes we don’t have good enough words for things that are important to us: the feeling of summer’s warmth passing as fall’s crispness enters the air; or of the bittersweet experience of a trusted colleague and friend leaving to work on something important to them: that simultaneous grief at your loss and joy at their gain.
 Or how the joy outweighs the grief.

-We know these things, but we don’t talk about them all that often.
-Perhaps we would do so more if we did have words for them.
-Perhaps it’s for the best that we don’t; but then, Hawking coining “spaghettification” for the experience of being sucked past the event horizon of a black hole has not had much effect on my conversations, for better or for worse.

-Therefore, we make words for things we need to think about.
-We name not just unique objects, or categories of objects, but also concepts.
-Sometimes these are new words, like zeitgeist or monad.
+We have these concepts, but it’s hard to think or talk about them without the symbols for them, the words.
+Abstracting gives us what we lack.
+We name unique objects, and categories of objects, and also concepts.

+Sometimes these are new words, like _zeitgeist_ or _monad_.
 These are _never_ new ideas, however: we cannot name an idea we have not had.
 Even if we are the first and only to think of an idea, the selection of the word must follow, never lead.

-No word is an island, of course; we use them together in sentences according to the grammar of our language.
-The concept of spaghettification in the abstract is much less useful if we can’t speak of the inevitable and redundant spaghettification of a delicious pasta dinner ejected into the galactic core.

-Naming things and phrasing are fairly innate to human beings.
-Of course, they’re not always easy.

-Some people are particularly good at the selection and combination of words.
-Writers and poets, lawyers and politicians, comedians and liars.
-Teachers, hopefully.
-And someday maybe presenters at conferences will be, too.

-But naming things?
-Abstraction, is that a skill?
-Absolutely it is.
-If you hurt your hand because you touch the flame, you do not learn only not to touch _this particular_ flame, but all flames; and from there, to _things that are hot_, and you might further abstract from this experience the important lesson to be more careful during chemistry class.
-Each abstraction is a leap from symbol to definition.
-Making these leaps is a skill.
-It can be _practiced_.
-You can make these leaps more readily, reflexively, and see where it takes you.

-Another part of this skill is developing your intuition for which leaps _should_ be made.
-You learned that when you got burnt, your hand became a bit more red where you were burnt, as your body works to heal itself.
-You probably don’t make the leap to assuming that everything which is burnt turns red and heals itself.
-Certainly this does not seem to be true of the match!
+So it is with our software: we must always abstract from something we already know, and this is done most easily with working code.

+If abstraction is vocabulary, then composition is grammar: phrasing our abstractions together such that we can apply them to connote meaning (and behaviour!).
+Using this most effectively is going to require at least as much practice, hand-in-hand with abstraction: they are yin and yang, simultaneously candlestick and faces, negative space and figure.

+So if it ain’t broke, you aren’t trying hard enough yet.
+It’s going to be hard and uncomfortable and it might make you unpopular if you do it at work right before a deadline, but it’s the only way to master the skills, and the only way to apply these skills once mastered to concepts you were previously unfamiliar with.

+By all means, therefore, make mistakes.
+Break things.

+Just do so on a branch.

 ## Q?&A!